Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 A popular analogy is a clothes rack in a closet: as clothes are worn and hung back up, they go on the right side of the rack.
 As time goes on, one can easily tell which clothes haven't been worn in a longer period of time by looking at the left side of the rack.

+> OR

+The LRU `(Least Recently Used)` Cache is a type of the data structure that is used to the store a limited number of items with the capability to the quickly retrieve and manage these items.
+When the cache reaches its limit the least recently used item is removed to the make space for the new item.
+This is particularly useful in the scenarios where you need to the maintain a fixed amount of the data and ensure quick access and updates such as in web browsers database management systems and memory management.

 - `Why would I want to use one ?`

 The main advantage of using an LRU Cache versus other data structures to store information comes in the form of added functionality.